The Vermont Statutes Online

 (C) any nonresident's operating privilege.

-(49) "Revocation of a license" means the termination by formal action of the Commissioner of a person's license or privilege to operate a motor vehicle on the public highways whereby the license or privilege shall not be subject to renewal or restoration except upon an application for a new license presented to and acted upon by the Commissioner after the expiration of the applicable period of time prescribed in this title.
-The term also includes the refusal of the right of an unlicensed person to apply for a license.
+(49) "Revocation of a license" means the termination by formal action of the Commissioner of an individual's license or privilege to operate a motor vehicle on the public highways in which the license or privilege shall not be subject to renewal or restoration except upon an application for a new license presented to and acted upon by the Commissioner after the expiration of the applicable period of time prescribed in this title.
+The term also includes the refusal of the right of an unlicensed individual to apply for a license.

 (50) "Suspension of license" means the withdrawal by formal action of the Commissioner, for a specific period of time and until reinstatement by the Commissioner, of a person's license or privilege to operate a motor vehicle on the public highways.
 The term also includes the refusal of the right of an unlicensed person to apply for a license.

-(52) "Alcohol assessment screening" means an assessment of an individual's use of alcohol which includes consideration of the results of any available tests relating to the individual's blood alcohol content, the individual's motor vehicle record, responses to an alcohol screening questionnaire approved by the Secretary of Human Services, personal interviews, and any other relevant information which is identified in any subsequent report.
+(52) "Alcohol assessment screening" means an assessment of an individual's use of alcohol, which includes consideration of the results of any available tests relating to the individual's blood alcohol content, the individual's motor vehicle record, responses to an alcohol screening questionnaire approved by the Secretary of Human Services, personal interviews, and any other relevant information that is identified in any subsequent report.

 (53) "Truck tractor" shall include a motor vehicle designed and used primarily for drawing other vehicles but so constructed as to carry a load other than a part of the weight of the vehicle and load so drawn.

-(54) "Transportation dolly" means a vehicle towed by a motor vehicle and designed and used exclusively in the transport of buildings which are not normally transported over the highway and whose dimensions and/or weight would require a permit subject to engineering inspection, which consists of sets of single or double axles with wheels set in such configurations underneath the building to be moved so as to distribute the weight of the load.
+(54) "Transportation dolly" means a vehicle towed by a motor vehicle and designed and used exclusively in the transport of buildings that are not normally transported over the highway and whose dimensions or weight, or both, would require a permit subject to engineering inspection, which consists of sets of single or double axles with wheels set in such configurations underneath the building to be moved so as to distribute the weight of the load.
 This vehicle shall not be subject to registration and shall be exempt from titling and so treated whether used singly or in conjunction as one separate vehicle when used in combination with another vehicle.
-However, all moves shall be governed by the Commissioner's rules and regulations for oversize and overdimension moves.
+However, all moves shall be governed by the Commissioner's rules for oversize and overdimension moves.

 (55) "Unprocessed milk products" means raw milk transported in bulk when transported in a milk tank truck, semi-trailer, trailer, or combination thereof.